WordPress/data-liberation/guides/wix-to-wordpress.md

-# Squarespace to WordPress
+# WIX to WordPress

 🚧 **This Guide is a Work in Progress!
 We Need Your Help!** 🚧

-We are in the process of creating a comprehensive guide to help users migrate from Squarespace to WordPress.
+We are in the process of creating a comprehensive guide to help users migrate from WIX to WordPress.
 Your insights and contributions are invaluable to make this guide more complete and helpful for the community.

 ## How You Can Contribute